 Scratch Golfer

-A scratch golfer is one with a Handicap Index of 0.0 — someone who, on an average day, is expected to shoot right around the course rating, a benchmark reached by only a small fraction of golfers.
+A scratch golfer is one with a Handicap Index of 0.0.
+This means someone who, on an average day, is expected to shoot right around the course rating, a benchmark reached by only a small fraction of golfers.

-A scratch golfer's Handicap Index sits at exactly 0.0, meaning their demonstrated ability, adjusted for course difficulty, matches the course rating itself — the expected score for a scratch (zero-handicap) player on that course.
-This is distinct from being a perfect or professional golfer; scratch golfers are highly skilled amateurs, but the level below most professional and top competitive amateur players.
+A scratch golfer's Handicap Index sits at exactly 0.0, meaning their demonstrated ability, adjusted for course difficulty, matches the course rating itself.
+This means the expected score for a scratch (zero-handicap) player on that course.
+This is distinct from being a perfect or pro golfer.
+Scratch golfers are highly skilled amateurs.
+But the level below most pro and top competitive amateur players.

-Reaching scratch typically requires not just the all-around competence associated with breaking 80, but doing so with enough consistency and margin to average right at that level across a meaningful sample of rounds under the official handicap system, rather than occasionally posting a great score surrounded by more ordinary ones.
+Reaching scratch typically requires not just the all-around competence associated with breaking 80.
+But doing.
+As a result, with enough consistency and margin to average right at that level across a meaningful sample of rounds under the official handicap system, rather than occasionally posting a great score surrounded by more ordinary ones.

-Scratch golf is sometimes used loosely in conversation to mean "very good," but it has a precise technical definition within the handicap system — a 0.0 Handicap Index — that distinguishes it clearly from single-digit handicaps generally, which cover a wider and more attainable range from 0.0 up to 9.9.
+Scratch golf is sometimes used loosely in conversation to mean "very good," but it has a precise technical definition within the handicap system.
+This means a 0.0 Handicap Index.
+This means that distinguishes it clearly from single-digit handicaps generally.
+This cover a wider and more attainable range from 0.0 up to 9.9.

 Example